Fast Food! DIY Instant Veggie Garden: Part 1

 Celebrate your new garden – add your plant labels!

-Tips for a Successful Instant Veggie Garden:
+Tips for a Successful Instant Veggie Garden

 - Use a Moon Calendar to plant at the optimum time for an abundant, fast growing healthy crop.